Breaking a Weight Loss Plateau Without Lowering Calories

 Arnold Schwarzenegger practiced this back in the day, long before it was made popular.
 Arnold and his buddies used to go to diners and eat pies after working out, and stated that his body needed the pies (he was carb backloading without knowing it).

-The carbohydrates, when used only post-workout, are said to fill a muscles' depleted glucose stores helping them to look fuller.
+The carbohydrates, when used only post-workout, are said to fill muscles.
+Depleted glucose stores helping them to look fuller.
 Post-workout carbs also aid in post-workout recovery.

 Last year I tried this way of eating for a couple of months.
 I was able to remain lean while consuming more calories than I typically ate.
 Many individuals practicing carb backloading have reported similar results as well.